Operational Methods Applied to the Spherical Mean and X-Ray Transform: X-Ray Transform

 which evaluates to the operator

-By rearranging this expression for $f(\Vec{x})$, we find the following formal inversion formula:
+By rearranging this expression to solve for $f(\Vec{x})$, we obtain the following formal inversion formula:

-Of course, this formula depends on the interpretation of the operator $\sqrt{-\laplace_{\Vec{x}}}$ and is of little use without specifying it.
-To make sense of the square root of the Laplacian, we multiply the numerator and denominator by $\sqrt{-\laplace_{\Vec{x}}}$:
+This formula, however, depends on the interpretation of the operator $\sqrt{-\laplace_{\Vec{x}}}$ and is therefore of limited practical use without further specification.
+To give meaning to the square root of the Laplacian, we multiply both the numerator and denominator by $\sqrt{-\laplace_{\Vec{x}}}$, which yields